1g4-mirror/pv/docs/pv.1.md

 **-0, \--null**

-:   Count lines as terminated with a zero byte instead of with a
+:   Count lines as terminated with a null byte instead of with a
     newline.
 This option implies \--line-mode.

 **-i SEC, \--interval SEC**